mkazhdan/LICOnSurfaces/README.md

 <SUMMARY>
 <font size="+1"><b>LineIntegralConvolution</b></font>:
 Generates per-vertex colors visualizing the streamlines of a vector field.
 The vector field is obtained by seeding the nodes with random colors, performing anistropic diffusion along the vector-field direction, and then performing gradient-domain sharpening to accentuate the stream-lines.<BR>
+Prior to computation, the mesh is rescaled to have unit-norm and default parameters are set to that scale.
 </SUMMARY>
 <dt><b>--in</b> &lt;<i>input mesh</i>&gt;</dt>
 <dd> This mandatory string specifies the name of the file from which the mesh will be read.<BR>